gtk-rs/gtk4-rs/book/src/hello_world.md

 It builds fine, but nothing appears on our screen.
 GTK warns us that something should be called in its `activate` step.
-So let us create a window there.
+So let's create a window there.

 <span class="filename">Filename: listings/hello_world/2/main.rs</span>